I was 15 when Brokeback Mountain, Ang Lee's 2005 film about two cowboys who fall in love against all odds, hit cinemas.

 In a more traditional narrative, the father figure would play the role of the higher authority who breaks the lovers apart, while the mother would be the figure of acceptance.
 Once again, not so here.
 As Professor Perlman, Elio's father and Oliver's mentor, Michael Stuhlbarg is basically the dad everyone wishes they had.
 His monologue at the end is one of understanding, empathy, and love — not fear.

-Still, the fact that this movie has received so much press, fan focus, and attention even before it's out in theaters makes me hopeful.
-A recent i-D story analyzed the overwhelming number of dedicated fan accounts springing up on Tumblr and Twitter, helmed by millennials who have yet to see the movie, but are drawn to its potential.
+Still, the fact that this movie has received so much positive press, fan focus, and attention makes me hopeful.
+A recent i-D story analysed the overwhelming number of dedicated fan accounts springing up on Tumblr and Twitter, helmed by millennials who have yet to see the movie, but are drawn to its potential.
 Hot off his success in Lady Bird, Chalamet, 21, now has a literal cult following.
 (They call him "Sweet Tea.")
 Finally, and perhaps most revealing of all, 31-year-old Hammer was literally driven off Twitter recently when a clip of his character dancing to Psychedelic Furs' "Love My Way" went viral.
 When was the last time a celebrity quit social media for something positive?
 (He's back, as of yesterday.)

 And that brings me to another point: 12 years ago, the internet as we know it was in its nascent stages.
 Facebook — which, ironically, would provide Hammer's big break as the Winklevoss twins in 2010's The Social Network — had just been created.
 Twitter wouldn't come along until a year later, in 2006.
 So much is made of the impact of social media for a reason — for all its flaws, it has given a voice to those who have traditionally been silenced.